bionitio-team/bionitio/README.md

 # Starting a new project from biotool

 One of the main goals of biotool is to provide a good place to start writing bioinformatics command line tools.
 To make that easy we've provided a shell script to help you start a new project.
-All you need to do is tell the script two things:
+You must specify the following things:

+Required:

-1. The programming language you want to use (one of: c, clojure, cpp, haskell, java, js, perl5, python, r, ruby, rust)
+1. (-l) the programming language you want to use (one of: c, clojure, cpp, haskell, java, js, perl5, python, r, ruby, rust)
-2. The name of your new project.
+2. (-n) the name of your new project.

+Optional:

+1. (-c) the license that you want to assign to your new project (one of: Apache-2.0, BSD-2-Clause, BSD-3-Clause, GPL-2.0, GPL-3.0, MIT).
+If you do not specify a license then it defaults to the MIT license.

 You can run the script like so, using curl:

 ```
-curl -sSf https://raw.githubusercontent.com/biotool-paper/biotool/master/boot/biotool-boot.sh  | bash -s -- -l rust -n skynet
+curl -sSf https://raw.githubusercontent.com/biotool-paper/biotool/master/boot/biotool-boot.sh  | bash -s -- -l rust -n skynet -c BSD-3-Clause
 ```

 In the example above, a new project directory called `skynet` will be created in the current working directory, and a fresh project will be started using the rust implementation of biotool.
 A new git repository will be created within the `skynet` directory.